caesarfeta/jslib/README.md

 Custom jQuery methods.

 ## StringExt.js
-Extends Javascript's native String prototype with some useful methods.
+Extends Javascript's native String class with some useful methods.

+## ObjectExt.js
+Extends Javascript's native Object class with some useful methods.

 ## Styler.js
 Create CSS rules from within Javascript working at the class/selector level instead of the element level.